ryantownshend/sqla-imperative-cookbook/README.md

 The modeling is done in three pieces.

-- dataclass: pure python dataclass object
+- Dataclass: pure python dataclass object
-- table definition: SQLAlchemy Table definition
+- Table definition: SQLAlchemy Table definition
-- properties: properties for columns in the Table definition
+- Properties: properties for columns in the Table definition

+These dataclass objects are used in the model and represent the business logic.
+Table definition and Properties are used in the orm layer and map to the dataclass to database.

 The three pieces are brought together in the `mapper_registry.map_imperatively` function to manage the database.

 ### Dataclass